Sleep Cycles: How the Sleep Stages affect Your Health

 Our most vivid dreams happen during REM sleep, so a person might have dreams four to five times every night.
 Many times, we will not remember our dreams, unless we were woken up during REM sleep.

 REM sleep is often accompanied by muscle paralysis.
 This is considered to be a protective measure to prevent us from getting hurt while trying to act out our dreams.
 Many people with Obstructive Sleep Apnea experience it the worst during REM as the relaxed muscle tone works to obstruct airways the most.

 Sleep changes with age

 Sleep needs change from newborn through the toddler and school age years to adulthood.
 Read about age-specific sleep patterns below.

 Sleep cycles are not one-size-fits all.
-Different sleep cycles go with different ages, so although the answer to how many sleep cycles a human undergoes each night is generally the same, the content of each stage may vary considerably.
+Different cycles go with different ages, so although the answer to how many sleep cycles a human undergoes each night is generally the same, the content of each sleep cycles may vary considerably.

-Be mindful towards sleep calculators and other too-simplistic representations when you do your research.
-If you suffer from sleep apnea or experience excessive sleep inertia, seek medical attention.
+Be mindful towards sleep calculators and other too-simplistic sleep cycle representations when you do your research.
+If you suffer from sleep apnea, chronic sleep deprivation or experience excessive sleep inertia, seek medical attention.